wesleyvanderlee/Thesis/Literature/README.md

 #### <a id="literature1"></a> 1.
 Combining Learning with Fuzzy for Software Deobfuscation [source](http://repository.tudelft.nl/islandora/object/uuid:6282cd05-6ae3-4f39-adc7-1a45efe1ccce?collection=education)

 #### <a id="literature2"></a> 2.
 Mobile Application Security: An assessment of Bunq's financial app [source](http://repository.tudelft.nl/islandora/object/uuid%3A37e87645-09a3-4ace-b9b2-dad897292ac9?collection=education)
-Looking at the BSc.
-[Project code](https://github.com/bunqcom/fsm-learner), trying to make it work.
-Requires other applications to be installed (brew, nodeJS, Appium, maven).
+Looking at the BSc. [project code](https://github.com/bunqcom/fsm-learner), trying to make it work shows that other applications are required to be installed (brew, nodeJS, Appium, maven).
 Configured a virtualized environment that contained these dependencies.
 The BSc.
 Project tool has 4 options:
     1. _learn_
     2. _alphabet:create_
     3. _alphabet:compose_